 The Stronghold (Storozhova Zastava) (2017)

-If it’s a rollicking, time travel, historical epic, swashbuckling adventure you’re after, you’ve got to check out Yuriy Kovalyov’s "The Stronghold".
+If it’s a rollicking, swashbuckling, time traveling historical epic adventure you’re after, you’ve got to check out Yuriy Kovalyov’s "The Stronghold".
 "A Kid in King Arthur’s Court" for Ukrainian kids, the film sees a young boy shot back 1,000 years to the times of Kyivan Rus.
 While learning to fight like a knight and figure out a way home, he falls in love and helps the forces of good defeat the forces of evil.
-Featuring gorgeous Ukrainian scenery, from the Rocks of Dovbush in the Carpathian Mountains to the Korostyshiv Quarry in the Zhytomyr region, the young protagonist gets to meet – and fight – with heroes he’d grown up learning about in school, like Oleshko Popopych, Dobrynya Mykytych, and Ilya Muromets.
+Featuring gorgeous Ukrainian scenery, from the Rocks of Dovbush in the Carpathian Mountains to the Korostyshiv Quarry in the Zhytomyr region, the young protagonist gets to meet – and fight – with heroes he’d grown up learning about in school, like Oleshko Popowych, Dobrynya Mykytych, and Ilya Muromets.
 With plenty of charm and a surprisingly funny script, the film became one of the biggest releases in Ukrainian history.
 So, if your kids like time travel and history, battles of good vs evil, or teen romance – "The Stronghold" is the film for you.

 Where to watch: From 113 hryvnias ($4.26) on Amazon.co.uk